-Using the Cooling Charging Charts (Fig. 23-30), vary the refrigerant until the conditions of the appropriate chart are met.
+Using Cooling Charging Charts (Fig. 22-25), vary refrigerant until the conditions of the appropriate chart are met.
 Note the charging charts are different from the type normally used.
-These charts are based on charging the units to the correct superheat for the various operating conditions.
+Charts are based on charging the units to the correct superheat for the various operating conditions.
 Accurate pressure gage and temperature sensing devices are required.
 Connect the pressure gage to the service port on the suction line.
-Mount the temperature sensing device on the suction line and insulate it so the outdoor ambient temperature does not affect the reading.
+Mount the temperature sensing device on the suction line and insulate it so that outdoor ambient temperature does not affect the reading.
 Indoor-air cfm must be within the normal operating range of the unit.

-SIZE DESIGNATION NOMINAL TON REFERENCE
+48HC SIZE DESIGNATION NOMINAL TON REFERENCE

 17 15

 20 17.5

 24 20

 28 25